History of the Pittsburgh Pirates: NL dominance, a World Series, and a world title

 The 1909 Pirates in a poster celebrating their National League pennant.
 Frank Chance of the Chicago Cubs and John McGraw of the New York Giants, two teams the Pirates beat for the pennant, are being made to walk the plank.

-In 1909, the Bucs moved out of their longtime home at Exposition Park to the new Forbes Field in Pittsburgh's Oakland neighborhood.
+Partway through the 1909 season, the Bucs moved out of their longtime home at Exposition Park to the new Forbes Field in Pittsburgh's Oakland neighborhood.
 The increasingly large crowds coming to see games overwhelmed the cramped, wooden Exposition Park, which was prone to flooding from the nearby Allegheny River.
 The new stadium could seat an additional 7,000 spectators compared to Exposition Park, and was constructed out of concrete and steel, a novel concept at the time.
 The site was initially labeled "Dreyfuss's Folly" due to its long distance—a 10-minute trolley ride—from downtown Pittsburgh, but the land around the park developed and criticisms were dropped.
-Spurred by the new ballpark, the Pirates finished first in the National League with a 110–42 record, which as of 2024 remains the best record in franchise history.
+In Forbes Field's inaugural year, the Pirates finished first in the National League with 110 wins (still a franchise record) and 42 losses.
 Pittsburgh faced off against the Detroit Tigers, who were making their third consecutive appearance in the World Series.
 The series was billed as a matchup between the major leagues' two superstars, Wagner and Ty Cobb.
 Both men would be among the five elected to the Baseball Hall of Fame's inaugural class, but Wagner was the better player in 1909.
 Atoning for his bum performance in 1903, he hit .333 to Cobb's .231 as the Pirates took the series in seven games, winning their first world title.